 Have you been wondering if your current car or truck loan has outlived its usefulness?
 Maybe you purchased your ride a few years back, when your credit wasn’t too great.
 Or maybe you can afford larger payments now after snagging that big promotion.
 Whatever the reason, millions of people every year contact lenders with questions about getting new loans on the vehicles they already drive.
-It’s called refinancing and it’s a smart way to reduce monthly expenses, get a more favorable interest rate, or simply adjust the agreement’s terms to reflect your better monetary position, higher pay rate, or improved credit score.
+According to supermoney.com, it’s called refinancing and it’s a smart way to reduce monthly expenses, get a more favorable interest rate, or simply adjust the agreement’s terms to reflect your better monetary position, higher pay rate, or improved credit score.
 What do consumers ask most often?
 Here are some of the question’s lenders get when they pick up their phones or open their email boxes.

 1. Why Should I Do This?
 I’ve Heard it’s a Good Idea.

 There are dozens of reasons based on personal preference and changing economic conditions, but four are most prevalent:

 - Rate Drop: When overall interest rates drop in the economy, you might be stuck with one that’s too high.
 By refinancing, you have the chance to take advantage of those new rates because you are essentially entering into a new contract.

 - Payment Help: For whatever reason, your payments might seem too high.
 Perhaps you’ve just become a parent, taken a pay cut at work, or moved into your first home and need room in the monthly budget.
 If your payment is too much for you to handle, a lower one for a longer term (and perhaps at a lower rate) can make a huge difference in your lifestyle and bring peace of mind.

 - You Were Marked Up: Some auto dealers mark customers’ loans up at the time of purchase for various reasons.
 If you were the victim of a mark-up, it can be a wise move to rework the agreement and put a fairer rate in place.